 Communication with the Authorization Endpoint MUST utilize TLS.
 See Section 7.1 (TLS Requirements) for more information on using TLS.

-Clients MAY construct the request using the HTTP GET or the HTTP POST method as defined in RFC 2616 (Fielding, R., Gettys, J., Mogul, J., Frystyk, H., Masinter, L., Leach, P., and T. Berners-Lee, “Hypertext Transfer Protocol -- HTTP/1.1,” June 1999.)
-[RFC2616].
+Clients MAY construct the request using the HTTP GET or the HTTP POST method as defined in RFC 7231 (Fielding, R., Ed. and J. Reschke, Ed., “Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content,” June 2014.)
+[RFC7231].

 If using the HTTP GET method, the parameters are serialized using the Query String Serialization, per Section 3.1 (Query String Serialization).
 If using the HTTP POST method, the request parameters are added to the HTTP request entity-body using the application/x-www-form-urlencoded format as defined by [W3C.REC-html401-19991224] (Raggett, D., Hors, A., and I. Jacobs, “HTML 4.01 Specification,” December 1999.).